housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 Although page load times can be reduced with Server Push, it can actually harm performance if not used correctly.
 There are a number of reasons why this can happen:

 * **Pushing unused assets:** The server has no idea which resources are being used by the client, and pushing assets that aren't used can waste user bandwidth.
 * **Pushing too many assets:** Pushing too many assets can cause performance hits.
 There's no specific number of files you should be pushing and it can vary depending on how many resources the browser is trying to load.
-Using Server Push can overwrite the browser's prioritization logic and you should try pushing assets with the correct order of loading.
+It is important to keep in mind that Server Push can overwrite the browser's prioritization logic and you should try pushing assets with the correct order of loading.
-* **Pushing assets already cached by the browser:** Ideally, we would want the browser to reject pushed resources if it already has it stored in one of it's caches.
+* **Pushing assets already cached by the browser:** Ideally, we would want the browser to reject pushed resources if it already has it stored in one of its caches.
 Although the client can use [settings](https://tools.ietf.org/html/rfc7540#section-8.2.2) to make this possible, each browser behaves differently and this can get a little tricky.
 Jake Archibald covers this in a little more detail in his excellent [write-up](https://jakearchibald.com/2017/h2-push-tougher-than-i-thought/#the-browser-can-abort-pushed-items-if-it-already-has-them) about the nuances of HTTP/2 Push between different browsers.

 <aside>
-  <p>For some more information on Server Push, you can refer to Jeremy Wagner's <a href="https://www.smashingmagazine.com/2017/04/guide-http2-server-push/">guide.</a></p>
+  <p>For more information on Server Push, you can refer to Jeremy Wagner's <a href="https://www.smashingmagazine.com/2017/04/guide-http2-server-push/">guide.</a></p>
 </aside>

 # Service Workers